 Second-party data is generally acquired through marketing partnerships and non-competitive resources to the benefit of both parties.
 For example, an agency that advises many CPG brands may partner with a publisher specializing in home & garden-related content to find overlapping audiences to improve campaign performance across publisher properties.
 Both partners benefit from sharing their audiences because they offer complementary services or products to a similar set of consumers.

 First-party data is the data you acquire by doing business with someone.
-For example, if you’re a publisher, you’re likely collecting information about how readers engage with the content on your website and in your email newsletter.
-If you’re a brand marketer, you’re likely collecting information about what customers buy from you and when they’re most likely to use your products.
+For example, if you’re a publisher, you’re likely collecting information about how readers engage with your website and email newsletter.
+If you’re a brand marketer, you’re likely collecting information about what your customers and when.
 These insights are unique to your business because they reflect the customers who directly use your products and services, informing everything from your marketing strategies to the products you choose to sell.

-Coined by Forrester Research in early 2019, the introduction of the term “zero-party data” implies that there is a new source of data to tap into, one that is a more direct source than your customers themselves.
+Coined by Forrester Research in early 2019, “zero-party data” implies there’s a newer, more direct source of data to tap into.
 But this isn’t actually what the term zero-party data represents.
-Instead of thinking of zero-party data as a unique set of data, take it for what it is — a valuable subset of your first-party data given to you by your customers because they’re motivated to provide that insight to you.
+Instead of thinking of zero-party data as a unique set of data, take it for what it is: A valuable subset of your first-party data provided by your customers because they’re motivated to give you that insight.

 Evolving how we collect and use data